Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/p/PLUMED/README.md

       * `-cray-python-3.9.12.1`-versions: Load Python in a different way so that we can first unset the PYTHONPATH.

+        These EasyConfigs need further investigation and are a temporary workaround as we suspect they may still be picking up unintended Python binaries or packages.

       * `-noPython`: Simply disables Python; build PLUMED without Python support.